kstenerud/dogma/v1/dogma_v1.md

 -------------------------------------------------------------------------------

-### Functions
+### Function

 Functions behave similarly to macros, except that they are opaque: whereas a macro is defined within the bounds of the grammatical notation, a function's procedure is user-defined in [prose](#prose) (as a description, or as a URL pointing to a description).

-Functions that take no parameters are defined and called without the trailing parentheses (similar to defining or calling a [symbol](#symbols)).
+Functions that take no parameters are defined and called without the trailing parentheses (similar to defining or calling a [symbol](#symbol)).

 **Note**: Dogma pre-defines a number of essential [built-in functions](#builtin-functions).

 #### Function Parameter and Return Types

-Since functions are opaque, their parameter and return [types](#types) cannot be automatically deduced like they can for [macros](#macros).
+Since functions are opaque, their parameter and return [types](#types) cannot be automatically deduced like they can for [macros](#macro).
 Functions therefore declare all parameter and return [types](#types).
 If a function is called with the wrong types or its return value is used in an incompatible context, the grammar is malformed.

 ```dogma
 function_rule      = function & '=' & prose & ';';